Ebazhanov/linkedin-skill-assessments-quizzes/google-cloud-platform/gcp-quiz.md

 - [ ] Cloud Dataproc
 - [ ] Compute Engine

-#### Q57.You want to encrypt a Compute Engine image.
+#### Q57.
+You want to encrypt a Compute Engine image.
 What do you need to do ?

 - [ ] Nothing.
 Images are encrypted by default with a Google - managed key.
 - [ ] Associate your image with the default Google-managed key to encrypt it.